andrewcooke/choochoo/docs/segments.md

-          * Starting from the GPS point that implies the shortest segment, move away (ie to longer segment distances) in `delta` steps, interpolating linearly to subsequent GPS points, until at a local miniumum in distance from the endpoint (or moving outside `outer_bound`).
+          * Starting from the GPS point that implies the shortest segment, move away (ie to longer segment distances) in `delta` steps, interpolating linearly to subsequent GPS points, until at a local minimum in distance from the endpoint (or moving outside `outer_bound`).

           * If this distance is within `inner_bound`, use the